Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

-\noqed\end{proof} Let us now study the property of the map $c_{\fg^*}$ as given in Eq. (\ref{bragstar}).
-We will show that it satsifies the 1-cocycle condition involving the squaring.
-First, we need the following lemma.
+Let us now study the property of the map $c_{\fg^*}$ as given in Eq. (\ref{bragstar}).
+We will show that it satisfies the 1-cocycle condition involving the squaring.
+First, we need the following lemma.\\